-4.5.1 If Underlying of Products is related to Commodities (except Commodity Indices)
+4.4.1.4 Meaning of Market Disruption Event if Underlying of Products is related to Commodities (except Commodity Indices)

-"Market Disruption Event" means, in relation to Products relating to Commodities or a Basket of Commodities, the occurrence or existence on any Trading Day of any one or more of the following events:
+"Market Disruption Event" means, in relation to Products relating to Commodities or a Basket of Commodities the occurrence or existence on any Trading Day of any one or more of the following events:

-- (i) a limitation, suspension, or disruption of trading in one or more of the component of the Underlying imposed on trading by the relevant Exchange or otherwise and whether by movements in price exceeding limits permitted by the relevant Exchange or otherwise; - (ii) failure by the applicable Exchange or other price source as applicable to announce or publish the final closing in respect of any underlying component(s); - (ii) the closure on any Exchange Business Day of any relevant Exchange in respect of a component of the Underlying, prior to its scheduled closing time; - (iv) any event (other than an early closure as described above) that disrupts or impairs the ability of market participants in general to effect transactions in, or obtain market values for any relevant component.
+- (i) a limitation, suspension, or disruption of trading in one or more of the component of the Underlying imposed on trading by the relevant Exchange or otherwise and whether by movements in price exceeding limits permitted by the relevant Exchange or otherwise; - (ii) failure by the applicable Exchange or other price source as applicable to announce or publish the final closing in respect of any underlying component(s); - (iii) the closure on any Exchange Business Day of any relevant Exchange in respect of a component of the Underlying, prior to its scheduled closing time; - (iv) any event (other than an early closure as described above) that disrupts or impairs the ability of market participants in general to effect transactions in, or obtain market values for any relevant component.

-if in the determination of the Lead Manager or Calculation Agent, any such event is material and the disruption affects either
+if in the determination of the Issuer or Calculation Agent, any such event is material and the disruption affects either

-- (i) the Commodities on the Related Exchange; or - (i) any options contracts or futures contracts relating to the Commodity or the Basket of Commodities, as the case may be, on any exchange on which options contracts or futures contracts on the Commodities are traded

-4.5.2 If Underlying of Products is related to Commodity Indices
+- (i) the Commodities on the Related Exchange; or - (ii) any options contracts or futures contracts relating to the Commodity or the Basket of Commodities, as the case may be, on any exchange on which options contracts or futures contracts on the Commodities are traded. - 4.4.1.5 Meaning of Market Disruption Event if Underlying of Products is related to Commodity Indices